isb-cgc/readthedocs/docs/source/sections/Tutorials/KidneyCancerDemo/KidneyCancerDemo.rst

    :scale: 30
    :align: center

-6)	From here, we’ll use either R or Python to perform higher level analyses.
-We will be running our notebook in the Google Cloud AI Platform Notebooks environment.
-But we have also provided R scripts of the code which can be run in local R environments as well.
+6)	From here, we can use either R or Python to perform higher level analyses.
+In this example, we will be running an R notebook in the Google Cloud AI Platform Notebooks environment.
+If you prefer, you can run this example in a local R environment instead.

-To use Google Cloud AI Platform Notebooks, on the Google Cloud Platform Navigation menu, select AI Platform -> Notebooks under the Artificial Intelligence section.
+   To use Google Cloud AI Platform Notebooks, from the Google Cloud Platform Navigation menu (on the left), select AI Platform -> Notebooks under the Artificial Intelligence section.

 .. image:: GCP-AI-Platform.png
    :scale: 30
    :align: center

-7)	Users can create notebook instances in both R or Python.
+7)	Notebooks can be created in both R or Python.
 We’ll create our notebook in R.

 .. image:: GCP-Notebooks.png
    :scale: 30